We may get commissions for purchases made through links in this post.

 We’ve already got a recipe for salmon cakes that you cook in a skillet.
 You can also bake them, which saves you the trouble of standing over the skillet and flipping them.
-It also reduces the fat content slightly, if that’s a concern for you.

 Baked salmon cakes have a texture that’s crunchier on the outside and softer on the inside.
 They feel lighter and less dense than the skillet version.

 You might wonder if baking would make them drier.
-The answer is yes – very slightly.
-But not so you’d notice unless you’re used to the fried version.
-And certainly not in a way that will have you grabbing for a beverage to wash them down.
+The answer is not really.
+It does a tiny bit, but not so you’d notice unless you’re used to the fried version.

 That said, if you’re making these to freeze so you can pull them out for meals as needed, freezing can dry them out more.
 So the fried version might be preferred if that’s what you’re doing.